oracle/terraform-provider-oci/website/docs/d/limits_services.html.markdown

 The following attributes are exported:

 * `description` - The friendly service name.
 * `name` - The service name.
-Use this when calling the other APIs.
+Use this when calling other APIs.